 - Proof of the value of all real estate that you own.
 This includes time shares, vacant land, and condos.
-The Court will require what is called a market analysis or an appraisal.
-These normally cost $100.00 as a minimum, and possibly as much as $300.00, depending on how detailed the appraisal is.
-For Cumberland County clients, we normally recommend John Randanella for appraisals.
+The Court will usually require what is called a comparative market analysis..
+These normally cost about $100.00.,Sometimes you can get one for a little less..
+For Cumberland County clients, we normally recommend John Randanella because he has very good credntials.
 He charges $100.
-His phone number is 825-9517.
+If you want to contact him, his phone number is 825-9517.
 If you get a recording, leave a detailed message and he will get back to you promptly.
-Proof of the value of all of your property by way of market analysis or appraisal is required before your bankruptcy can be filed with the Court.
+Proof of the value of all of your property by way of market analysis is needed before your bankruptcy can be filed with the Court.

 - We need a copy of the deed for every property that you own.